Is Nitric Oxide Good For You? Doctors Share the Truth on How Nitric Oxide Works

 Is nitric oxide good for you?

 Yes, nitric oxide is good for you, and it's one of the reasons why your doctor(s) tell you to eat more vegetables.
 Once the gas nitric oxide is created in the body, it quickly diminishes, which is why we need to constantly supply our bodies with more nitrate from plants.
 Leveraging more antioxidants from fruits helps nitric oxide last longer.
 Here are some of the leading doctors advocating a nitrate-rich plant-based diet.

 Dr. Ignarro is one of three Nobel prize winners who discovered that our arterial cells produce nitric oxide and directly impact the functioning of arteries, the heart, and many other body processes.
 He focuses on nutritional supplementation for increasing nitric oxide production and was a guest on a great podcast worth checking out, The Doctor's Farmacy podcast with Mark Hyman, M.D.

 On the podcast, Dr. Ignarro discusses the challenges of measuring nitric oxide in real-time because it has a half-life of 2-3 seconds.
 As soon as it's made in the arterial cells, it works for a second or two; then poof, it's gone.
 Nitric oxide is a signaling molecule that delivers messages or "signals" from one cell to another.
 If we have healthy arteries, we are continuously making nitric oxide, making it difficult to measure the amount and any given period.
 However, what can be measured in a lab is nitrite and nitrate levels in our system.
-Otherwise, you can estimate if you're deficient in nitric oxide by watching for some key symptoms, like the ones in this nitric oxide self-test.

 People who live unhealthy lifestyles make substantially less nitric oxide.